 Occasionally, the SCROLL Lab hires research assistants to help carry out specific research projects.
 Paid positions will typically be offered to individuals who have demonstrated an interest in language and literacy research, have the skills necessary to move a study forward, and can commit to at least 10 hours per week of work.
 Currently, the SCROLL Lab has a graduate research assistant position and an undergraduate research assistant position available through Work Study.

-Additionally, undergraduate students can submit an application with Dr. Adlof to USC's Magellan Scholars program.
+Undergraduate students can submit an application with Dr. Adlof to USC's Magellan Scholars program.
 Magellan Scholars receive up to $3000 to support undergraduate research.
 Funds may be used for student salary, research supplies, and/or research-related travel.

 Ph.D. students are invited to participate in research in the SCROLL Lab as a volunteer, through an independent study, or as a member of the lab pursuing a Ph.D. under Dr. Adlof's direction.